 - Advanced threat prevention (Anti-virus, anti-bot, SandBlast zero-day protection)

 - Site-to-site virtual private network (VPN) for communication with the on-premises network

 - Remote access VPN for communication with roaming users

-- The south hub protects traffic between spokes, traffic egressing to the internet, traffic to the Oracle Services Network, and traffic to or from on-premise networks.
-We recommand that the south hub contains a highly available cluster of CloudGuard Network Security gateways, so that stateful failover can occur for traffic that’s sensitive to interruption.
+- The south hub protects the traffic between spokes, traffic egressing to the internet, the Oracle Services Network, and traffic to or from on-premise networks.
+We recommend that the south hub contains a highly available cluster of CloudGuard Network Security gateways so that stateful failover can occur for traffic sensitive to interruption.

 - Use one of the following methods to manage the environment: